unstru/Skwitch/README.md

 The timeline is linked with the scroll of your navigator and is mobile and tablet compatible, so you can do Parallax™ websites everywhere !

+See it in action : [demo](http://cagosta.github.com/Skwitch/)

 It's a work in progress but was already used in production.
 I would be glad helping you using it, feel free to contact me !

 ### Install